Main Content

 Write Mask Parameter Callback Code

-In this example, the parameter callback code is written to enable the parameters on selecting or clearing the Enable Bias.
+In this example, the parameter callback code enables or disables the Bias parameter in the mask dialog on enabling or disabling the Enable Bias.

 function EnableBias(callbackContext)